cylinderlight/udp2serial/README.md

 commenting this line
  #ttyATH0::askfirst:/bin/ash --login

-to avoid as much as possible the kernel messages set a log level filter to very low: this can be done on the luci interface under the menu: system/system | Logging - Log output level = Emergency
+to avoid as much as possible the kernel messages set the log level filter to very low, this can be done on the luci interface under the menu: system/system | Logging - Log output level = Emergency